 JPE Design Studio and South Australian Anglican education worked closely with Safetyline Jalousie to create the unique façade that is a key design element at the Pulteney Grammar Middle School campus.

-The majority of the western façade is made up of automated louvres allowing for ventilation and views over the scenic quadrangle.
+The majority of the western façade is made up of automated louvre windows allowing for ventilation and views over the scenic quadrangle.
 The facade compliments the light, airy and colourful learning environments that have been created throughout the campus.

 The design aesthetic for this project was paramount.
 To achieve the effect envisaged by the architect, Safetyline Jalousie used a combination of randomly placed glass and custom flat blade aluminum louvres.
 The aluminium was powder coated in various blue and green hues to create the interesting mosaic look which filters natural light into the second storey lounge area.